 Coronavirus Business Support

 2020 has been extremely tough with the impact of flooding and Coronavirus.
-The York Business Improvement District (BID), Make It York and the City of York Council have been co-ordinating efforts to ensure business owners have information on how to access help and reopen their businesses.
+The York Business Improvement District (BID), Make It York and the City of York Council have been co-ordinating efforts to ensure business owners have information on how to access help and safely operate their businesses.

 Extended footstreets, clear signage, utilising open spaces, city-wide hand sanitiser units, and the city host programme all make up a package of measures introduced by the BID and City of York Council to make the city stronger and safer.

 Working in partnership with the City Council, the BID have focused their post lockdown programmes on providing measures which will support the city’s businesses, many of them retail and hospitality, while emphasising safety.